tidepool-org/in-d-gestion/README.md

 in-d-gestion
 ============

-Library for ingestion of data from various vendor-specific sources into the Tidepool.org platform for diabetes data
+Library for ingestion of data from various vendor-specific sources into the Tidepool.org platform for diabetes data.

 ## Looking at the code